Vanuatu Foreign Investment Promotion Agency: Vision

-According the World Bank Ease of Doing Business latest (2020) Report (EoDB), Vanuatu was ranked 107 out of the 190 economies.
+According to the World Bank Ease of Doing Business latest (2020) Report (EoDB), Vanuatu was ranked 107 out of the 190 economies.
 This indicator reflected how business regulatory framework have evolved over time as a result of many factors.
-The VFIPA remains pro-active in its role of policy advocacy in collaboration with its key partners to push for reforms that will contribute improving the country’s EoDB ranking.
+The VFIPA remains proactive in its role of policy advocacy in collaboration with its key partners to push for reforms that will contribute improving the country’s EoDB ranking.

-Services

-The VFIPA provides investors with information they need for making their decision.
-This include sector and market information, advice on available sector and industry opportunities, business start-up requirements and Government policies relating to making an investment decision in Vanuatu.
-The VFIPA also provide transparent and complete information about how to apply for a foreign investment application certificate (FIAC), undertake screening and registration of all foreign investment application proposals and monitor compliance with the investment legislation.
-Aftercare services for policy advocacy purposes is a critical role the VFIPA is also undertaking including the fast tracking of permits and licenses issued by other Government departments.